hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 Chaincode is deployed by the peer in response to issuing a number of (usually CLI) commands.
 For node.js chaincode the location of the chaincode npm project is required (the directory that the package.json is in).
 This does not need to be an installed project, but has to have all the code, and the package.json.

 A docker image is built for this chaincode, the package.json and code copied in. and `npm install` run.
-> It is important to make sure that you have a `package-lock.json` to ensure the correct packages are imported.

 After the install there is a 'bootstrap' process that starts the chaincode up (more details later).
 The constructors of the exported Contracts will be run at this point; these constructors are for setting the name and optional setup of the 'error/monitoring functions', (again more later).
 This instance of the contract will existing whilst this chaincode docker image is up.

 When chaincode is instantiated or updated, the `init()` function is the chaincode is called.
 As with the `invoke()` call from the client, a fn name and parameters can be passed.
-Remember therefore to have specific functions to call on `init()` and `update()` in order to do any data initialization or migration that might be needed.
+Remember therefore to have specific functions to call on `init()` and `update()` in order to do any data initialisation or migration that might be needed.
 These two functions have been abstracted away to focus on specific function implementations.

+It is strongly recommended to use the npm shrinkwrap mechanism so the versions of the modules that are used are fixed.

+Within the class you can defined as many or functions as you wish.
+These transaction functions will form the basis of the business logic you contract needs to execute.
+These are `async` functions, and can take parameters and return values.
+There is a single mandatory parameter of the 'transaction context'; this represents the currently executing transaction and is the way functions can access the world state, and other APIs.

 ### 3: What needs to be exported?